 Resources and Tools for 2026

-The landscape of financial literacy tools has expanded dramatically.
+the field of financial literacy tools has expanded dramatically.
 Several excellent apps now gamify saving and investing for young people.
 Many schools have begun incorporating financial literacy into their curricula, though coverage remains inconsistent.
 Books, podcasts, and online courses designed specifically for young audiences are more plentiful than ever.

 But the most powerful financial education tool remains the everyday conversations and modeling that happen at home.
 Children learn far more from watching how their parents handle money than from any app or curriculum.
 Make your financial decisions visible, explain your reasoning, and invite your children into age-appropriate money conversations.
 The return on this investment is incalculable.